 If you’ve previously been given a Financial Aid Warning status and still don’t meet the SAP eligibility criteria at the end of the term, your financial aid eligibility will be suspended.
 You may continue to attend Illinois at your own expense until you once again meet the SAP criteria or submit an SAP Appeal that’s approved.

-If you’re placed on Financial Aid Suspension, you may file a written appeal.
+If you’re placed on Financial Aid Suspension, you may file a written appeal by completing an SAP Appeal form that can be found on the OSFA website.
 You must clearly explain why your SAP requirements weren’t met and provide proper documentation to support these extenuating circumstances (including if you believe you’ve regained eligibility due to submission of late grades, grade changes, and so on).
-The appeal must be submitted to us by the deadline specified on the appeal form.
+The SAP appeal process also requires you to meet with your college academic advisor to discuss your academic progress and to review your academic plan.
+Your academic advisor is required to complete a section of your SAP appeal form.
+The appeal must be submitted to the Office of Student Financial Aid by the deadline specified on the appeal form.
+You are required to submit a written SAP Appeal form for each semester that you wish to be considered for financial aid until you meet the SAP requirements.

 When an appeal is necessary, you’ll still have the option of attending or enrolling in classes.
 However, financial aid eligibility won’t be calculated and released unless the appeal is approved.
 If the appeal is denied, you’re responsible for any balance owed to the university.